To learn more about Kayron check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 The combatant's attack card damage increases by 10/20%.

-When the combatant first Exhausts a card or first gains a Status Ailment card, their attack card damage increases by 12/24% for 1 turn.
+The first time the assigned Combatant either Exhausts a card or gains a Status Ailment card (includes cards that have been changed from Status Ailment cards), increases Damage Amount of Attack Cards by 12/24% for 1 turn.

 For 1 turn, when a card is Exhausted, apply 1 Weaken to a random enemy.